Published October 11, 2020. Open access. | Gallery ❯ |

 Spanish common names: Lagartija minadora de vientre rojo.

 Recognition: ♂♂ 14.5 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=6.8 cm. ♀♀ 14.5 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=6.5 cm..
-Lightbulb-lizards are easily distinguishable from other lizards by their fossorial (living underground) habits and extremities so short that the front and hind limbs cannot reach each other.1,2 Adult males of Riama unicolor differ from females by having broader heads and more colorful lower flanks.
-Unicolored Lightbulb-Lizards differ from other Riama by having a reddish underside of the tail with thin black longitudinal lines.
-Other lightbulb lizards that occur nearby R. unicolor are R. colomaromani, R. simotera, and R. raneyi, but these other lizards have completely black ventral surfaces.2
+Snout–vent length=6.5 cm..1,2 Lightbulb-lizards are easily distinguishable from other lizards by their fossorial habits and extremities so short that the front and hind limbs cannot reach each other.1 Unicolored Lightbulb-Lizards differ from other members of the genus by having a reddish tail underside adorned with black longitudinal lines (Fig. 1).
+In contrast, other lightbulb lizard species potentially coexisting with R. unicolor, namely R. colomaromani, R. simotera, and R. raneyi, exhibit entirely black ventral surfaces.1 Adult males of R. unicolor can be differentiated from females by their broader heads and more vibrant lower flanks.

-Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..5 Riama unicolor is listed in this category because the species has a relatively small (~6,682 km2) extent of occurrence, its habitat is severely fragmented, and it has undergone widespread observed population declines.5 An estimated 64.3% of the habitat of R. unicolor has already been destroyed,6 mostly due to encroaching human activities such as urban development, agriculture, cattle grazing, and the replacement of native vegetation with eucalyptus and pine trees.3,5 Fortunately, Drab Lightbulb-Lizards persist in urban areas despite a considerable degree of habitat modification,4 and they are among the few reptiles able to survive in Ecuador’s capital city.4
+Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..4 Riama unicolor is listed in this category because the species has a relatively small (~6,682 km2) extent of occurrence, its habitat is severely fragmented, and it has undergone widespread observed population declines.4 An estimated 64.3% of the habitat of R. unicolor has already been destroyed5 by encroaching human activities such as urban development, agriculture, cattle grazing, and the replacement of native vegetation with eucalyptus and pine trees.2,4 Fortunately, the species persist in urban areas despite a considerable degree of habitat modification,3 being one of the few reptiles able to survive in Ecuador’s capital city.3

-Distribution: Riama unicolor is endemic to an estimated ~6,682 km2 area in the inter-Andean valleys of northern Ecuador.
-The species occurs at elevations between 2022 and 3405 m (Fig. 2).
+Distribution: Riama unicolor is endemic to an area of approximately 6,682 km2 in the inter-Andean valleys of northern Ecuador (Fig. 2).

 Etymology: The generic name Riama does not appear to be a reference to any feature of this group of lizards, but a matter of personal taste.
-John Edward Gray usually selected girl’s names to use on reptiles.7–10 The specific epithet unicolor is a Latin adjective that probably refers to the nearly unicolored dorsal pattern of lizards of this species.2
+John Edward Gray usually selected girls’ names to use on reptiles.6–9 The specific epithet unicolor is a Latin adjective that probably refers to the nearly unicolored dorsal pattern.1

-See it in the wild: Unicolored Lightbulb-Lizards are recorded rarely unless they are actively searched for by digging in areas of soft soil or by turning over rocks and logs.
-They can be found with ~20–40% certainty in humid areas having remnants of native vegetation.
+See it in the wild: Unicolored Lightbulb-Lizards are recorded rarely unless actively searched for by digging in areas of soft soil or by turning over rocks and logs in suitable habitats.
+Prime locations for encountering the species include Refugio Pasochoa and Reserve Pulhulahua.

 Special thanks to Walter Jennings for symbolically adopting the Unicolored Lightbulb-Lizard and helping bring the Reptiles of Ecuador book project to life.